advizall88/advizallcrm-ptbr/conhecimento/cursor.md

 - Conversion creates a client record using prospect data
 - Proper filtering prevents converted prospects from appearing in Prospects view
 - Context handling is essential for ReactQuery function calls to avoid 'this' context loss
+- Client detail view accessible through `/clients/:id` route after conversion
+- Converted clients persist in localStorage and are tracked in a separate 'convertedProspects' list

 ### Kanban Board Implementation
 - Droppable zones for each status column